Shah-ikbal/pyyhon-fastapi/README.md

     # Use the following url to get the documentation of the APIs
         Swaggger Docs URL - http://localhost:8000/docs#/

+    # Use the following command to run load test with locust
+        - locust -f locustfile.py

     # Use the following url for load testing of concurrent users using locust
         Locust Load Testing URL - http://localhost:8089/